 If you are applying to the MBA, you will also need three years of managerial or supervisory work experience.

 Extra English Language tuition (Preparatory English) is also available if required.

-To see these degrees click on ‘Degrees‘ on the tab at the top of this page.
+To see these degrees, click on the ‘progression degrees’ box at the side of the page.